-If the household is unable to pay on time as result of lack of money, HS010 = 1, otherwise (illness,...)
-HS010 = 2.
+If the household was unable to pay on time once/twice or more as result of lack of money, HS010 = 1/2, otherwise(illness,...)
+HS010 = 3.

 If the household manages to pay through borrowing (from bank, relatives or friends) it is considered in the same way as if the household manages to pay through own resources.